 Customer’s expectations of what their mobile apps can do are high as they are looking for consistent quality of services and streamlined experience.
-Therefore, developing a mobile app that can retain users is not an easy thing.
+Therefore, developing a custom mobile application that can retain users is not an easy thing.
 Being a key factor that determines the success of an application, retaining users is one of the most crucial metrics in the process of mobile app development.

 By keeping a check on the current and future mobile app development trends, businesses can gain a competitive advantage that can help them attain significant growth.